TEAMLIGHTSABERS/FRC_2022-2023/README.md

 Visual Studio will now have a project created in the FRC_2022-2023 Folder called "Last_Year".

-After creating the project in Visual Studio Code, continue reading to the webpage instructions to end of the page and click the "Next" button to continue to "libraries".
+After creating the project in Visual Studio Code, continue reading the webpage instructions to end of the page and click the "Next" button to continue to "libraries".

 # 3rd Party Libraries

 At this point in the process, you should be on the 3rd Party Libraries Page of the Web instructions(https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).
 Read down to "Managing VS Code Libraries".
-In VS Code, use the "Manage Vendor Libraries > Manage Current Libraries" to show you that:
+In VS Code, use the "Manage Vendor Libraries > Manage Current Libraries" to show you that the:

 WPILib-New-Commands

 library is already part of your project.
-Note: If you libraries are project specific.
+Note: If your managed libraries are project specific.
 If you closed the project, then it must be reopened to show the libraries currently in use.

 Pay attention to the "command line" option for installing vendor libraries.
 Three-quarters of the way down this page is a list of common vendors and their web pages.